giacbrd/SmartPipeline/docs/usage.rst

 The stage method :meth:`.Stage.process` (or :meth:`.BatchStage.process_batch`) is where the actual item data processing happens.
 A stage receives a single item and returns it after processing.
+A batch stage, instead, processes multiple items at once;
+useful when the computation it must perform can exploit working on more data per call, like on a HTTP API that accepts lists of values, or on a machine learning model that is optimized for predicting multiple samples.
 Concurrent stages will call the method on different subsets of the data flow, concurrently.

 :class:`.DataItem` data is kept in the :attr:`.DataItem.payload`, a read-only dictionary.